 Toothache and Ear Pain in the Same Side

 It seems unusual to encounter both toothache and ear pain.
 So, we are most likely to feel surprised why these issues occur.
 We might even become confused as to what causes them.
-For this reason, we will either book an appointment with a doctor or dentist.
+For this reason, we will either book an appointment with a dentist.

 Simultaneously feeling these issues is something a person should not disregard.
 These issues can progress into something severe in the long run.
 However, how can we know which medical professional should we go to?